Slow Cooker Beef and Guinness Stew with Dumplings

 - Dust diced beef with plain flour and add a pinch of salt and pepper.

 - Transfer the beef, shallots and garlic to the slow cooker.
-Stir in tomato purée and add chopped carrots.
+Add in chopped carrots.

 - Add fresh thyme and bay leaves.